• Non-Face-to-Face Clinical Work and Billing Policy

 Unacceptable Behaviours

-Aggression, intimidation, coercion, deliberate attempts to triangulate, manipulate, control, or confuse are not tolerated and may result in immediate termination.
-Repeated reiteration of agreed-upon policies will be considered unnecessary and billable work.
+Aggression, intimidation, coercion, deliberate attempts to triangulate, manipulate, control, or confuse or distort reality are not tolerated and may result in immediate termination and escalation.
+Repeated reiteration of agreed-upon policies are considered unnecessary and should be considered to be billable.

 Billing and Transparency